Spiritual DevelopmentThe Science of Spirituality

-We come into this world with nothing and we leave it with nothing, so it is pointless trying to acquire lots of material possessions while we are here – because there is no net gain.
+We come into the world with nothing and we leave it with nothing, so it is pointless trying to acquire a hoard of material possessions while we are here, because there can be no net gain.
 Our material balance sheet is always zero at the start of our life and it is always zero at the end of our life, and no one is ever going to change that!
-But it is a different story with our spiritual balance sheet.
-If we end our life with a higher level of consciousness than we began with, we can claim success.
-Adding to our spiritual balance sheet by developing our consciousness is the one purpose that remains the same in each and every life, no matter who we are.
+But it is a different story with our spiritual balance sheet… If we finish our life with a higher level of consciousness than we started with, we have lived a successful life.
+Adding to our spiritual balance sheet by developing our consciousness is the one common purpose we all have in each and every life.

-All living beings possess an inherent drive to evolve, to become the highest possible expression of life and to fully realise themselves.
-Personal development is the wilful co-operation with this natural evolutionary process, but an understanding of the processes involved is required if it is to be truly effective.
+All living beings possess an inherent drive to evolve – to fully realise themselves and become the highest possible expression of life.
+Personal development is the wilful co-operation with this natural evolutionary process, but understanding the processes involved makes them more efficient and effective.
 We only learn lessons and develop new faculties through direct experience; theoretical learning does not develop consciousness.
 For example, seeing the word “fear” in print is not the same as experiencing it firsthand – that is why we incarnate.

-During the lower stages of human development, material ambitions and an egotistical nature are justified because they drive us onwards and upwards.
-But once we have progressed beyond the lower stages we no longer have any use for those motives and they are gradually eliminated from our being.
-Eventually we come to realise that nothing outside of us can bring lasting peace or satisfaction, and that the only way we can achieve these is to develop our consciousness.
+During the lower stages of human development, materialistic ambitions and an egotistical nature are justified because they drive us onwards and upwards.
+But once we have progressed beyond the lower stages, those motives no longer serve us, so they are gradually eliminated from our being.
+Eventually we come to realise that nothing outside of ourself can bring lasting peace, happiness or fulfilment, and that the only way we can achieve these is to develop our consciousness.

 Methods of Personal Development